Golliwog: Robertson's

+Performing arts

 A classic contortionist act is the rag doll act: often performed in a golliwog costume, it is therefore also called the golliwogg act.

-A golliwog takes center stage in the B-movie thriller Tomorrow at Ten (1962), in which a golliwog with a bomb planted in it is used in a kidnapping scheme.
+A golliwog takes centre stage in the B-movie thriller Tomorrow at Ten (1962), in which a golliwog with a bomb planted in it is used in a kidnapping scheme.

 In The League of Extraordinary Gentlemen: Black Dossier and Volume IV: The Tempest, Alan Moore and Kevin O'Neill included Upton's original Golliwog with a slightly reimagined, alien past.
 When this was attacked as a racist character, Moore responded that Upton's original Golliwog "was a dignified and respectable figure.
 His courage and strength of character were ably demonstrated in his picaresque adventures, as was his intellectual acumen."

 Association with racism

 According to a 2013 editorial in The Times, golliwogs were designed to reflect a racist stereotype that treated black men as an object of ridicule, and perpetuated racial prejudice by introducing this stereotype to children.
 They were the second most popular children's toy in Europe in the first half of the 20th century, after the teddy bear.
 Golliwogs were banned by Nazi Germany in 1934 on the grounds they were inappropriate toys for Aryan children.